AI-READI/ai-readi-dataset-notebooks/README.md

 $ conda deactivate
 ```
 ### Launch Jupyter lab
-Launch Jupyter lab and naviguate to open the main.ipynb file.
+Launch Jupyter lab and naviguate to `main` folders to select the notebook you want to use (there is one notebook per data type).
 Make sure to change the kernel to the one created above (e.g., see [here](https://doc.cocalc.com/howto/jupyter-kernel-selection.html#cocalc-s-jupyter-notebook)).
 We recommend to use the [JupyterLab code formatter](https://github.com/ryantam626/jupyterlab_code_formatter) along with the [Black](https://github.com/psf/black) and [isort](https://github.com/PyCQA/isort) formatters to facilitate compliance with PEP8 if you are editing the notebook.

 ## Inputs and Outputs

-- Describe the inputs and outputs of your application.
-Include code snippets and screenshots if needed.
+The input of the notebooks are the data files from the AI-READI dataset associated with that notebook.
+Download the AI-READI dataset from [FAIRhub](https://doi.org/10.60775/fairhub.1) and add the dataset in an `input` folder created at the root level of this repo.

 ## Contributing